7 Trails for 7 Days In Campbell River

 “Of all the paths you take in life, make sure a few of them are dirt.” -John Muir

 You’re going to need a full week in Campbell River.
-There are just too many stashed-away, breathtaking trails to bike and too many sweeping and spectacular paths to hike for someone to spend only a few days exploring.
-So pack the hiking boots, tune up the mountain bike (or schedule a rental) and make your way to Campbell River.
+There are too many picturesque trails to hike and bike, breathtaking views, peaceful forests and mountains to climb for someone to spend only a few days exploring.
+So pack the camera, hiking boots, tune up the mountain bike (or schedule a rental) and make your way to Campbell River.
 Here are some daily suggestions to help you cover some of the coolest kilometres in Canada on your next trip to our slice of the wild.
 We’ll see you on the trails.

-After a day at Woods Creek, you may want to plan an easy recovery day.
+After a day at Elk Falls Provincial Park, you may want to plan an easy recovery day.
 The Sea-Walk biking lanes run from Willow Point to Downtown Campbell River and offer spectacular views of both the beach and the mountains.
 The Sea-Walk is completely paved and can be done on foot or on two wheels.
-Whatever activity you choose, make sure to go slow.
-Whales have been spotted from this famous Campbell River path.
+Whatever activity you choose, don’t forget to bring your camera to capture the ocean views.
+Whales have been known to swim through the passage so you never know what you may see!

 Wednesday and Thursday: Snowden Forest